fedeghe/malta-mocha/README.md

 This plugin can be used on: **.js** files and even on **.coffee** and **.ts** files after using the right plugin

-The plugin will run mocha on all test/*.js files found relative to the template path.
+The plugin, if no options are passed, will run mocha on all test/*.js files found relative to the template path.

-Options : no options
+Options :
+    - **dir** : a path relative to execution folder meant to contain all tests _mocha_ is supposed to run.

 Sample usage:
 ```
-malta app/script/main.js public/js -plugins=malta-mocha
+malta app/script/main.js public/js -plugins=malta-mocha[dir:\"app/test\"]
 ```
 or in the .json file :
 ```